 After you finish searching here in this Parish, I would suggest you visit the Charlotte County Site.
 There you will find a variety of data (newspaper birth announcements, NB natives who died in other places, that just doesn't fit within one Parish.
 You will find a listing of area newspapers, libraries, Charlotte County Archive holdings, also known as historical societies, parish history, New Brunswick history and other villages & settlements within the County.
 You can also find places to stay if you plan to visit the county.
 There is also a bibliography of published works on New Brunswick and Charlotte County Genealogy, as well as a "lookups" listing.
 Lookups are people who have kindly volunteered to "LOOKUP" in books they own, genealogy information.
 So don't limit yourself to to this Parish, or Charlotte County in attempting to trace your roots.
 Check the other parishes here in the County, as well as surrounding counties and parishes.

-Back in the late 1700s, and even through the 1800s, there was no established religion in these parts.
-Word spread fast when a "religious man" was in the area and people flocked from far and wide to be married, or to have their children christened.
+Back in the late 1700s, and even through the 1800s, there was no established religion in parts of the county.
+Therefore, word spread fast when a "religious man" was in the area and people flocked from far and wide to be married, or to have their children christened.
 Religious beliefs were put aside to have a child christened.

-Since Charlotte County is on the border with the United States (Maine) realized that area residents went back and forth freely from one country to the other and many of your ancestors were born, died or got married "ovah the rivah".
-Vital records in Calais, Maine contain numerous Charlotte County residents.
+Since Charlotte County is on the border with the United States (Maine) realized that area residents went back and forth freely from one country to the other and your search may lead you to Maine and elsewhere.

-If you plan to post Queries to various Boards, Lists and Forums on the Internet, I would like to suggest that you get an e-mail address at one of the national services.
-By using one of these services, if you change your Internet Service Provider (ISP), you won't lose any contacts.
-Use this national address for all your genealogy correspondence.
+If you plan to post Queries to various Boards, Lists and Forums on the Internet, I would like to suggest that you find an e-mail forwarding service.
+By using one of these forwarding services, if you change your Internet Service Provider (ISP), you only have to change your address in ONE place.
+You don't have to notify anyone else of the change.
 This is important when doing genealogy because a few years down the road, someone may "find" you, only to hit a brick wall again when they try to send you a message!
-A couple of providers like this are gMail, Yahoo, Hot Mail, Mail.com or AOL.
+A couple of providers like this are Bigfoot.com and iName.com.